-The Library is joining the international celebrations to commemorate the life and work of William Shakespeare, marking the 400th anniversary of his death on the 23 April.
+The Library joined the international celebrations to commemorate the life and work of William Shakespeare, marking the 400th anniversary of his death on the 23 April.

-As the home of Shakespeare in Australia, the Library will stage a major program to highlight the Bard’s unrivalled cultural significance and how his work continues to inspire today.
+As the home of Shakespeare in Australia, this year the Library staged a major program to highlight the Bard’s unrivalled cultural significance and how his work continues to inspire today.

-Acclaimed Australian singer/storyteller Paul Kelly will headline Shakespeare 400 with the launch of his new Shakespeare-inspired album, Seven Sonnets & A Song, in the Mitchell Library Reading Room on 23 April.
+Acclaimed Australian singer/storyteller Paul Kelly headlined Shakespeare 400 with the launch of his new Shakespeare-inspired album, Seven Sonnets & A Song, in the Mitchell Library Reading Room.

-View Australia’s only complete set of Shakespeare’s four folios in the AMAZE Gallery throughout April, along with other extraordinary Shakespeariana from the Library’s rich collections.
+Australia’s only complete set of Shakespeare’s four folios was on show in the AMAZE Gallery, along with other extraordinary Shakespeariana from the Library’s rich collections.
 It is now travelling throughout regional NSW as it goes on tour to public libraries around the state.

-Visit the stunning Shakespeare Room – arguably one of the most unusual places in Australia – open 10am to 4pm from 18 to 29 April (except 24 and 25 April).
+You can visit the stunning Shakespeare Room – arguably one of the most unusual places in Australia - every Tuesday from 10am to 4pm.

-Check this page regularly or follow #Shakespeare400 for updates on Shakespeare 400, including special give-aways and how to win an evening in the Shakespeare Room for your book club.
+Check this page regularly or follow #Shakespeare400 for updates on Shakespeare 400.

 In the following chapters you'll discover the fascinating story behind Shakespeare's First Folio as well as other stories featuring Shakespeare in the Library.